chris-rank/hdr-plus-swift/docs/_pages/guide.md

 | bracketed exposure; NR: 1 to 22        | ++   | ++  | daylight HDR scene |
 | uniform exposure; NR: simple average   | +++  | -   | static scene with tripod, virtual long exposure |
 | bracketed exposure; NR: simple average | ++++ | --  | static HDR scene with tripod |

+### Troubleshooting
+**Problem:** The final image is coming out with a color tint when shooting a bracketed burst.
+**Likely cause:** The camera you're using does not report the white and black levels in a standard way and thus the software is not set up to handle it, leading to color casts in the resulting RAW.
+**Available options:**
+1. The reccomended approach for the time being is, unfortunately, to not use bracketed bursts.
+2. You may be able to remove the cast when opening it in your editor of choice, but we may no promises.
+3. If you are knowledge about how to handle this, please reach out.

+**Problem:** Strange looking, very high contrast, posterized images when shooting at a high ISO.
+**Likely cause:** *Some but not all* of the images in the burst are shot at an ISO in the regular range for your camera while others are shot in the extended range.
+**Available options:**
+1. Shoot all images in a burst either in the standard range or the extended range.
+For your current burst, split the images into two groups (extended and standard range) and use only one of the two for the merging.
+2. Get in touch if you know how to properly handle the extended range for cameras.

+**Problem:** Color casts show up in regions where one of the images have blown highlights (e.g. the headlights of a car which moves between frames).
+**Likely cause:** Temporal averaging is done with a camera that does not properly report black and white levels, or `Exposure control` is set to `Off`.
+**Available options:**
+1. Set `Exposure control` to at least `Linear` (if the camera supports it).
+2. Use the `Fast` merging algorithm with noise reduction set to 22.